HughIngram/Retail-App/notes.md

 - [x] UI test the above
     * mock 3 items and verify they're all shown
     * copy over any relavant tests from EthScan
+- Implement repository pattern with Room
+- [x] get data from local and remote db
+- [x] Use local database if api call fails
+    * Unit test